Skip to main content

 • Testing conditions: Describes the purpose and conditions under which the test was executed.

-• The assumptions and preconditions: Describe the conditions to meet before test execution.
+• Assumptions and preconditions: Describe the conditions to meet before test execution.

 • Testing steps: Describe the engineer’s steps to execute the test.

-• The input test data: Describes the variables and values used for testing.
+• Input test data: Describes the variables and values used for testing.

-• The expected results: Describes the results expected from testing.
+• Expected results: Describes the results expected from testing.

-• The actual and postcondition results: Describes the output that was derived during testing.
+• Actual and postcondition results: Describes the output that was derived during testing.
 Postconditions explain what happens when the steps are executed.

 • Pass/Fail status: If the expected and actual results match, the engineer marks the status as ‘Pass.’
 Otherwise, the engineer marks it as ‘Fail.’